Shunkei3/GEP_GWR/README.md

 ## Code for Writing the Manuscript

 The `Writing` directory contains Quarto files used to generate the manuscript associated with this analysis.
-Figures for the manuscript are produced in `x_PrepareResults.qmd`.
+Figures and Tables for the manuscript are produced in `x_PrepareResults.qmd`.